-Walter Hughes aged 18 yrs
+Walter Hughes aged 18 yrs old

-Walter Hughes aged 21 yrs
+Walter Hughes aged 21 yrs old

 When he started work it may, at first, have been in his father's business.
 But in due course he ran his own furniture store, Walter Hughes Ltd. in Bradley.
 He also became the Managing Director of Bradsteds Ltd, (Bradsteds was a contraction of Bradley Bedsteads) who made iron framed bedsteads.
 In 1931 he married Doris Higgins.
 They had two children, Walter (who went into the RAF) and Gillian (who became a nurse).
 They lived in The Bungalow, Elm Avenue, Bilston.
 The Hughes family bungalow is the one on the right - in a quite ordinary suburban street.

-Walter was a member of Bilston Rotary and of the Ancient Order of Foresters, of which association he eventually became High Chief Ranger.
+Walter was a member of the Rotary and of the Ancient Order of Foresters, of which association he eventually High Chief Ranger.
 He was an active member of the Bilston Tennis Club.
 He was interested in local politics and was elected to the Bilston Borough Council.
 In due course he was appointed a magistrate.

 It seems that Walter had always had literary inclinations.
 He published a poem in his school magazine, "The Dudlean", and wrote numerous short stories, most of which he threw away and none of which was published.
 His writing career did not start until he was 47.
 In 1955, when the scheduled speaker failed to appear at the Bilston Rotary, he gave a talk about space and astronomy.
 This was reported in the local press and the report was picked up by the Librarian at Coseley, who asked him to talk about science fiction at a book week.
 It seems that at this point he had had an engineering training and a personal interest in space and space exploration, but he knew little or nothing about science fiction.
-So, to prepare for his talk he read a large number of science fiction books.
+So to prepare for his talk he read a large number of science fiction books.
 He was not impressed.
 He decided he could do better.
 He therefore tried it, writing secretly at his office.
 His first effort was entitled "Blast Off at Woomera" and was accepted by the first publisher he sent it to.
 This was the start of a series of about 24 books.

 His first book was written under the pseudonym High Walters.
-He later said: "As I was also a magistrate and a local councillor, I felt that writing science fiction left me open to ridicule.
+He later said: "As I was also a magistrate and a local councillor I felt [that writing science fiction] left me open to ridicule.
 People tend to treat science fiction as a bit of a joke, so I juggled with name and wrote under the pseudonym of Hugh Walters."